expandertech/mongoose-tracker/README.md

 # mongooseTracker

-Mongoose Tracker is a mongoose plugin that automatically keeps track of when the document has been created & updated.
-Rewrite from old [mongoose-trackable]('https://www.npmjs.com/package/@folhomee-public/mongoose-tracker').

-A **Mongoose** plugin for tracking document history (create/update actions).
-Tracks field changes, including nested fields, arrays, and references to other documents.
+**mongooseTracker** is a versatile Mongoose plugin that automatically tracks the creation and updates of your documents.
+It meticulously logs changes to specified fields, including nested fields, arrays, and references to other documents, providing a comprehensive history of modifications.
+This plugin enhances data integrity and auditability within your MongoDB collections.

+Inspired by the [mongoose-trackable](https://www.npmjs.com/package/@folhomee-public/mongoose-tracker) package, **mongooseTracker** offers improved functionality and customization to seamlessly integrate with your Mongoose schemas.

 ## Table of Contents

 - [Features](#features)
 - [Installation](#installation)
 - [Usage](#usage)